Ashe County Farmers Market is currently seeking Farmers to join our market for the 2024 season.

 Permanent Grass Spot

 Q: Are there spaces open under the shelter?

 A: Currently all the spaces under the shelter are taken; however, we have plenty of space on what we refer to as our grass area at the market for additional vendors that meet our market criteria.
 All vendors applications are subject to Board approval.

 Q: Are there different types of vendors?

-- Drop In vendors come when they want and pay a daily fee, which currently is $10 per Saturday and $5 for the Wednesday market.
+- Drop In vendors come when they want and pay a daily fee, which currently is $20 per Saturday.

 Q: How are open shelter spots assigned?

 A: Open shelter spots are offered based on vendor seniority.
 Please refer to our Policy and Procedures for more details.